jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 cybersecurity and cyber resiliency.
 An OT
-SOC coupled with managed detection and response (MDR) can help defend against cyber threats and reduce exposure to them.59OT Incident Response (IR) OT IR is essential in uncovering how threat actors access OT environments via edge devices if a breach occurs.
-Insight into how threat actors access edge devicesand traverse into an OT environment enables an entity to secure its IT and OT boundaries.
+SOC coupled with managed detection and response (MDR) can help defend against cyber threats and reduce exposure to them.59
+OT Incident Response (IR)
+OT IR is essential in uncovering how threat actors access OT environments via edge devices if a breach occurs.
+Insight into how threat actors access edge devices and traverse into an OT environment enables an entity to secure its IT and OT boundaries.
 Data from OT IR engagements can also help inform red teaming exercises